 The name Bolo has twin origins.
 The first is from the anarchist text bolo’bolo which describes a new set of social arrangements and a more equitable community-based model for living.
 Bolo is also the Portuguese word for cake and harkens back to a presentation ex-Oaker Kate Adamson gave at East Carolina University.
 She was speaking on the topic of polyamory and one of the students asked towards the end of her presentations “Excuse me, but it seems like you would like to have your cake and eat it too.”
 Dramatically Kate approached the students and replied “i like cake” and the classroom broke into laughter.
 In this spirit of demanding the improbably, we named our group.

 Using many of the same tools at Not Forum, the Bolo group deepens our understandings of each other and helps decode our troubles and generally provides support while we plot global domination.
-Bolo consists of Twin Oaks members Marta, Clementine and Roberto.
+Bolo consists of Twin Oaks members Marta, Clementine, Roberto and myself.

 Fuzz: The latest addition to this suite of transparency groups is fusing Twin Oakers and Acorners with folks from neighboring Charlottesville (most of whom have lived at Twin Oaks in the past).
 We have only met once, but i am excited about the prospect.
 And it has already lead to me clearing up one long past withhold from a Fuzz member, which if nothing else comes of the group makes it completely worthwhile for me.